flix/book/src/introduction.md

 Flix compiles to efficient JVM bytecode, runs on the Java Virtual Machine, and supports full tail call elimination.
 Flix has interoperability with Java and can use JVM classes and methods.
-Thus the whole Java ecosystem is available from within Flix.
+Hence the entire Java ecosystem is available from within Flix.

 ## Look'n Feel

-Here are a few Flix programs to illustrate the look and feel of the language:
+Here are a few programs to illustrate the look and feel of Flix:

-This program illustrates the use of _algebraic data types and pattern matching_:
+This program illustrates the use of **algebraic data types and pattern matching**:

 ```flix
 /// An algebraic data type for shapes.